kserb04/weather-app/README.md

 ### Detailed city weather information
 Choose the city name from the dropdown menu or click on a city card to view its detailed weather information.

-## Deployment
-Run `make up` to build and start the app.
-Run `make down` to stop the app.
-By default, frontend runs on port 3000 and backend on port 8000.